mIRC-Scripters/mirckb/docs/source/beginner/variables.rst

 Local Variables are given local scope.
 They are created for the duration of the routine that created them and they can only be accessed from within that routine Once the routine is finished, the variable is deleted.
 A routine represents an alias, an event, a menu, or when you execute code with two /slash from the editbox.

-.. note:: Local variables can be seen from the execution of /scon or /scid: //var %a ok \| scon -r echo -a $ + %a ($1- can’t be seen the same way)
+.. note:: Local variables can be seen from the execution of /scon or /scid: //var %a ok \| scon -r echo -a $ + %a ($1- can't be seen the same way)

 Syntax
 ^^^^^^